Using Bee Connected

 The system only applies to spraying of insecticides.
 All insecticides currently approved for use in the UK are held on the system’s database, and users will be able to select either the product name or active ingredient drop-down list when they enter an event.

-You should remember that it remains the sprayer operator’s responsibility to read the label of any crop protection product they are using and ensure they comply with the label’s requirements.
+You should remember that it remains the sprayer operator’s responsibility to read the label of any plant protection product they are using and ensure they comply with the label’s requirements.
 While we make every effort to ensure our system is up to date and accurate, farmers and contractors should not rely on BeeConnected to satisfy themselves a product is approved for use in the UK.

 How much advance notification will farmers need to give of a spray event